MITgcm/MITgcm/doc/examples/examples.rst

    :filelink:`atm_phys <pkg/atm_phys>` package, on cube sphere grid (32x32 grid points per face) with 26 pressure levels.
 This aquaplanet-like experiment has interactive SST with a prescribed, time-invariant Q-flux.
-   Also contains an additional setup with prescribed idealized SST from Aqua-Planet Experiment (APE), see Neale and Hoskins (2001) :cite:`neale:01`.
+   Also contains an secondary setup with prescribed idealized SST from Neale and Hoskins (2001) :cite:`neale:01`.

 #. :filelink:`cfc_example <verification/cfc_example>` - Global ocean with online computation and advection
    of CFC11 and CFC12.